 The results show a positive relationship between long-term debt to total asset and sales growth and firm performance proxy with the INTCOVER within oil and gas firms in Nigeria, while a negative relationship exists between asset tangibility and firm performance.
 In addition, there is evidence that only sales growth has significant relationship with oil and gas companies' performance in Nigeria (SGROWTH= 0.555, t- test= 2.087, p < 0.05).
 This implies that sales growth is a significant factor influencing changes in the oil and gas companies' performance in Nigeria.
-Conversely, there is no significant relation of long-term debt to total asset and asset tangibility with firm performance of oil and gas companies in Nigeria (LTDTA= 1.475, t-test= 1.274, p > 0.05 and ASTANG = -0.169, t-test = -0.115, p > 0.05) and Adjusted R^2 22 percent.
-This implies that long-term debt to total asset and asset tangibility were not significant factors influencing changes in oil and gas companies' performance in Nigeria.
+Conversely, there is no significant relation of long-term debt to total asset and asset tangibility with firm performance of oil and gas companies in Nigeria (LTDTA= 1.475, t-test= 1.274, p > 0.05 and ASTANG = -0.169, t-test = -0.115, t > t > t = t > t = performance of oil and gas downstream companies in Nigeria.
+The overall objective was to explore the impact of short-term debt-to-total assets (STDTA) ratio on oil and gas downstream companies' financial performance in Nigeria.
+The tables below present the data analysis of the findings.